MayureshM0re/Kecilin-Person-Detection-/README.md

+Hello, please follow the below instructions to run my code.
+Thank you!

 I have trained the dataset using my laptops GPU and YOLOv8n NANO model is being used GPU specification: NVIDIA GeForce RTX 3050 Ti 4gb DDR6